Paneer Bhurji Recipe | Learn how to make Paneer Bhurji/Scrambled Indian Cottage Cheese with onion and tomato masala

 - Add scrambled Tofu for vegan option.

 Do make Paneer Bhurji my way and enjoy this simple and yummy dish with hot chapatis or paranthas.
-This time we had it stuffed in my whole wheat beetroot burgers buns that I made again for kids.
-Paneer Bhurji with buns and later a cup of coffee for us and a cup of hot chocolate for kids was our dinner tonight.
+This time we had it with whole wheat beetroot burgers buns.
+Paneer Bhurji with buns with coffee for us and hot chocolate for kids was our dinner tonight.
 This also tastes awesome with buttered pav or dinner rolls, do try these options and trust me you are going to love it.

 Linking Paneer Bhurji to #96Blogging Marathon for Week 3, Day3, where theme is Easy Dinner Ideas.